J051333/J051333/README.md

 I'm currently working on The Epic of Nalia, a video game.

-I'm currently learning more about Unity!

 I'm currently collaborating on The Epic of Nalia with [Ton](https://github.com/t0ntr4n) and [SleepingMage](https://github.com/SleepingMage)!

-Ask me about anything!

 I'm reachable through Instagram DMs!

-Fun fact: I'm bi! 🏳️‍🌈

 I run an i5-12500H and a 3050 Ti with 16GB of DDR4 3200MHz RAM.
 I run Windows 11, but I love Linux and use a Kali VM.